fpenzar/water_speed_detection/README.md

 # Water flow speed detection

 Determine the water (river) flow speed from input video.
-The camera should be perpendicular to the water flow.
+The camera should be static and perpendicular to the water flow.
+Algorithm was developed for Geolux (https://www.geolux-radars.com/).

 ## Algorithm